vekatze/neut/book/src/modal-metaprogramming.md

 }
 ```

-Every term in Neut has an integer called stage.
+Every term in Neut has an integer called a stage.
 A variable defined at stage n can only be used at the same stage.
 For example, the following code is invalid because the variable `x` is defined at stage 0 but used at stage -1:

 ```neut
 define bar() -> 'int {